-NOTE: Once the machine is given to the carrier for delivery, it is the sole responsibility of the carrier to ensure that no damage occurs in transit.
+Note 1: Once the machine is given to the carrier for delivery, it is solely the responsibility of the carrier to ensure that no damage occurs during transit.
 In addition to readily apparent damage, carriers are liable for concealed damage.
 Do not hesitate to file a claim with the carrier if the machine is damaged in any way during shipment.
-Milnor[®] will be glad to assist you in filing your claim, but is not responsible for any shipping damage to the machine once it has been delivered to the carrier in good condition.
+Milnor will be glad to assist you in filing your claim, but is not responsible for any shipping damage to the machine once it has been delivered to the carrier in good condition.